DannyHinshaw/hinshaw-backend-1/README.md

 - Better password requirements, currently the only requirement is that it is greater than 5 characters.
 - Implement email validation for user registration.
 - Implement 2FA.
-- Implement integrations tests and CI/CD pipeline.
+- Implement integration tests and CI/CD pipeline.